yalue/l_system_3d/README.md

  - `set_color_a <value>`: The same as `set_color_r`, but for the alpha channel.

+ - `push_position 0.0`: Pushes the turtle's current position onto a stack of positions, so that it can be restored later.
+The "0.0" is ignored, but required to simplify internal config-parsing logic.

+ - `pop_position 0.0`: Restores the turtle's current position from whichever position is on top of the stack.
+Removes the position on top of the stack.
+   It is an error to encounter this instruction if the stack is already empty.
+   Once again, the "0.0" argument is ignored, but required in the config.

 Prior to taking any actions, the turtle is initialized at position (0, 0, 0), facing in the positive-X direction, with its pitch and roll set so that its "back" is facing upwards; in the positive-Y direction.